seunbite/seunbite.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I go CMU as a government-funded visiting student (IITP) from September 2025 to February 2026! <ins>Exploring collaboration opportunities at CMU!</ins>
+I go CMU as a government-funded visiting student (IITP) from September 2025!
+Looking for collaboration opportunities at CMU! ✨